Robert Bungey: Later war service

 Bungey was subsequently promoted to wing commander and posted to the RAF station at Shoreham as its commander; he later fulfilled a similar role at Hawkinge.
 In January 1943, he relinquished his commission and he was transferred to the reserve of the RAAF.
 He returned to Australia, reuniting with his wife Sybil and meeting his son Richard for the first time.
 He was scheduled to take up a posting as a commander of a fighter wing in the far north of Australia.
 Within a matter of weeks after his arrival, Sybil Bungey took ill and died in hospital on 27 May.

-In the early afternoon of 10 June, distraught and depressed at the death of his wife and concerned about his ability to care for his son, Bungey took Richard to North Brighton Beach.
+In the early afternoon of 10 June, distraught and depressed at the death of his wife, fearful that he would not survive his new posting as a wing commander, and concerned about his ability to care for his son, Bungey took Richard to North Brighton Beach.
 He shot his son in the head before turning his revolver to his own head and fatally shooting himself.
 The pair were discovered in the late afternoon; Richard Bungey, who was still alive, was taken to hospital.

 Bungey was buried alongside his wife in the cemetery at St Jude's Church at Brighton on 12 June, in a well-attended ceremony.
 Five senior officers of the RAAF acted as pallbearers, along with Bungey's brother, who also served in the RAAF.
-Richard Bungey subsequently recovered sufficiently that he was discharged from hospital care in late July.
+Richard Bungey subsequently recovered sufficiently that he was discharged from hospital care in late July; the injuries he suffered involved nerve damage which meant that he would have a limp for the rest of his life.

 Legacy

 At the time of his death, Bungey was officially credited with five aerial victories.
 Having included Bungey in their 1961 book listing all of the flying aces of the British and Commonwealth air forces of the Second World War, military aviation historians Christopher Shores and Clive Williams specifically excluded him from their 1994 update of their book.
 In doing so, they acknowledged including him in the original edition in error.
+Adam Cooper also notes that Bungey appears to have been a "conservative claimer" during his period as commander of No. 452 Squadron, not submitting a claim for his successes unless he was confident of the result.
+This was in contrast to some other pilots of the squadron.

-Richard Bungey, who recovered from his wounds of 10 June 1943, later wrote a biography of his father, which was published as Spitfire Leader.
+Richard Bungey later wrote a biography of his father, which was published as Spitfire Leader.
 In August 2019 he advocated for a memorial plaque for Bungey in the city of Holdfast Bay, near Adelaide, and this was approved in January 2021.
 There were some reservations from city councillors, concerned at the perception of honouring Bungey given the circumstances of his death.